 Being a DIYER can be a rewarding experience.
 But you still need to know what you’re doing.
 There is a learning curve and some platforms are more customizable than others.
 Pay attention to the theme you choose and plugin options.
 You want a design that best highlights your services or products.
 Make sure it’s clean and easy to navigate – mobile friendly or “responsive” so that it’s accessible on both web and mobile devices.

 Current estimates are that 89% of customers search the web before making a purchasing decision.
-So you need high-quality, intelligent content and pictures, images and graphics for your web pages that display your company and its products in the best possible light.
+So your site should be branded with your logo.
+(You do have a logo don’t you?)
+You need high-quality, intelligent content and pictures.
+You want your images and graphics for your web pages to display your company and its products in the best possible light.
 With short attention spans, visual content is easy for your audience to consume.

 Want to be found online?
 As noted above, SEO (search engine optimization) will be crucial if you want folks to find you via an Organic Search.
 You need to know which keyword phrases to target relative to your business and how they come into play.

-Another thing is that site structure (if not done correctly) can hurt your SEO.
+Another thing is site structure.
+If not done correctly can hurt your SEO.
 So how you set-up your site including navigation can work for or against you.

 Search visibility takes time.
 Suffice to say, it does not happen overnight.
 But SEO is a biggie in terms of your marketing strategy and DIYERs are rarely well-versed in SEO.
 In fact it’s what often trips them up and/or they are not aware of it’s importance.